Lake Okeechobee: 20th century

 Following the 1928 hurricane, the U.S. Senate issued a report in 1929 that recommended enlarging drainage canals, raising the levee to 31 ft, covering it with riprap, and extending it further around the lake, and lowering the control level of the lake from a range of 15 to 18 ft above sea level to 14 to 17 ft above sea level.
 U.S. President Herbert Hoover visited the area personally, and afterward the U.S. Army Corps of Engineers designed a plan incorporating the construction of channels, gates, and nearly 140 miles of levees to protect areas surrounding Lake Okeechobee from overflow, creating the Herbert Hoover Dike.
 In 1931, the Florida Legislature created the Okeechobee Flood Control District, distinct from the Everglades Drainage District, to be responsible for flood control around Lake Okeechobee and the Caloosahatchee River and Canal.

 The enlarged water control structures around Lake Okeechobee and in the Everglades did not prevent either frequent floods or dry spells in which cattle died for lack of water and fires burned in the peat of the Everglades.
 Then, in 1947, two hurricanes, the 1947 Fort Lauderdale hurricane and the 1947 Cape Sable hurricane, brought so much rain that parts of southern Florida remained flooded for months afterwards.
 In 1948, the Army Corps of Engineers began work on the Central and South Florida Flood Control Project, described as "the biggest engineering project that the world had ever seen."
-Florida replaced the Everglades Drainage District and the Okeechobee Flood Control District with the Central and Sounthern Florida Flood Control District, predecessor of the South Florida Water Management District.
+Florida replaced the Everglades Drainage District and the Okeechobee Flood Control District with the Central and Southern Florida Flood Control District, predecessor of the South Florida Water Management District.